tracy1233333/remnawave-telegram-shop/readme.md

 The bot dynamically creates buttons based on available environment variables:
 - Main buttons for purchasing and connecting to the VPN are always shown
 - Additional buttons for Server Status, Support, Feedback, and Channel are only displayed if their corresponding URL environment variables are set

+## Automated Notifications

+The bot includes a notification system that runs daily at 16:00 UTC to check for expiring subscriptions:
+- Users receive a notification 3 days before their subscription expires
+- The notification includes the exact expiration date and a convenient button to renew the subscription
+- Notifications are sent in the user's preferred language

 ## Plugins and Dependencies